Getting Started With Burp Scanner

 Repeater tool, for further testing.

 For more details on sending items between Burp tools, and the overall

 testing workflow, see Using Burp Suite.

-- Go back to the Scanner Results tab.
+- Go back to the Issues view in the Target site map.
 Burp automatically assigns each

 scan issue a rating for severity and confidence.
 The severity rating

 reflects the impact that this type of issue typically has.
 The